 AutoVPN in Windows 11/10

 Before getting started, there are certain conditions to be met.
-These include installation of Windows 10 Anniversary Update v1607 or an upward version of it.
-You can check for the VPN option availability by clicking on the network icon and locating VPN option.
+These include the installation of Windows 10 Anniversary Update v1607 or an upward version of it.
+You can check for the VPN option availability by clicking on the network icon and locating the VPN option.

 While using AutoVPN, a user will be prompted to enable authentication.
 2 methods available for this: